playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/inheriting-bad-tech/index.md

 ------

 The thing about rewrites is that they're _expensive_.
-Not only is there downtime for your dev team while they work on the new codebase but in my time I've found that every project requires some level of work to be done in the old codebase during this time.
-If your older codebase doesn't see much usage, you may likely find a majority of your time being able to focus on the new product.
+Not only is there downtime for your dev team while they work on the new codebase, there's more.
+In my time I've found that every project requires some level of work to be done in the old codebase during the time of your rewrite.
+If your older codebase sees little usage, you may likely find a majority of your time being able to focus on the new product.
 However, if your existing infrastructure sees a bit of usage that you're unable to halt entirely, you're mandated to bifurcate your attention between the old and the new.

 This split attention may not be bad if you have enough resources to enable supporting both products, but at PDRT we joked about needing at least 5x our team's size the entire time I was there.

 While this might seem like an impossible task, there is a third option: Incremental migration.

 See, while restarting development may be prohibitively expensive, you can often convince management to allow cycles of "new" and "old" development.
-While this might sound like the same problem as before but with longer lead cycles, there's a trick: You don't split the "old" and "new" code into different codebases or even projects — you merge them into the same product.
+While this might sound like the same problem as before, but with longer lead cycles, there's a trick: You don't split the "old" and "new" code into different codebases or even projects — you merge them into the same product.

 This can be done in a number of ways: